DOS Days

 For anyone born after the 1980s, printing terminology might sometimes seem rather confusing.
 Here's a short list of the most common abbreviations you may come across and what they mean:

-• Form feed - a button on most impact printers that would feed the "form" (the piece of paper) up a whole page - useful to quickly eject the current sheet or if using continuous paper move to the next full clean sheet.
+• Form feed - a button on most line printers that would feed the "form" (the piece of paper) up a whole page - useful to quickly eject the current sheet or if using continuous paper [see fan fold below] move to the top of the next full clean sheet.

 • Friction feed - a mechanism in old printers that controlled the movement of the paper through the printer.
-It held the paper tightly between two drums (hence the term 'friction'), and when going to print a new line it would push the paper up a line's height between the drums.
+It held the paper tightly between two drums (hence the term 'friction'), and when going to print a new line it would roll the drums up to push the paper a single line's height up.

 • Tractor feed - a mechanism in old printers that controlled the movement of the paper through the printer.
 Using special paper (usually continuous) with tear-off strips on each side that had little holes all the way up.
 Printers typically came with a tractor feed accessory that would need to be installed in order to use tractor-fed paper.
 A rotating sprocket on each side of the accessory with lots of small protruding 'fingers' would go neatly into the holes on each side of tractor feed paper and when a line feed occurred the two sprockets would rotate causing the paper to go up a single line.